KTsaneff/bmi-calculator/README.md

 # BMI Calculator 🧮

+> 🔗 [Live Demo](https://ktsaneff.github.io/bmi-calculator/) — Try it instantly in your browser!

 A clean and modern Body Mass Index (BMI) calculator built with HTML, CSS, and JavaScript.

 ## 💡 Features